-- That you can’t deposit or withdraw any cryptocurrency except Bitcoin (BTC), even though they support Ethereum (ETH), Litecoin (LTC), and Ripple (XRP).
+- That you can’t deposit or withdraw any cryptocurrency except Bitcoin (BTC).
+People are little surprised by this, as they support Ethereum (ETH) and Litecoin (LTC).

 They have a mobile app (iOS and Android), which apparently “has the functionality of the website at your fingertips”.
 It looks like some Android users are having issues with it though.